-The following is a listing of the areas of graduate study supported by the CNAS Graduate Student Affairs Center as well as some graduate focus areas.
+The following is a listing of the areas of graduate study in the College of Natural and Agricultural Sciences as well as some graduate focus areas.
 You can obtain information on each program, its requirements, and faculty research interests by clicking on the program of interest.

 The Biochemistry and Molecular Biology Graduate Program offers both the M.S. and Ph.D. degrees in biochemistry and molecular biology .
 The goal of the graduate program in biochemistry is to prepare you for a future career in science by expanding your knowledge of biochemistry and molecular biology, and by developing your ability for critical thought and creativity.
 The academic program emphasizes an in-depth study of the field of biochemistry with considerable flexibility to tailor your course selection to your own particular needs and special interests.
 A diverse collection of research programs is available from which to choose your area of thesis research.
 Areas of research specialization represented within the Graduate Program include molecular biology, physical biochemistry, molecular endocrinology, plant biochemistry and molecular biology, signal transduction, and biomedical research.
 Each program prepares you well for either a research and teaching career in academia, or for a career in biochemical research at both the pure and applied levels in private, governmental or industrial laboratories.